 The role of the Guidance Counsellor may be categorised under the following headings

 No matter what a student decides to do after school, it is important that they make informed decisions.
 Career choice decision-making is an ongoing process.
-Ms Griffin can help students to recognise the range of options available after completing the Leaving Certificate.
+Ms Harrington can help students to recognise the range of options available after completing the Leaving Certificate.

 The following World of Work document will help Fourth Year students in choosing their options for Leaving Certificate.
 Click here.
 We also recommend students watch the following:

 There are many websites designed to aid career choice: